Hadamard Langevin dynamics for sampling the l1-prior: Discretization

-\textit{Lack of global Lipschitzness.} The second difficulty is that neither $S_\lambda$ nor $f$ are globally Lipschitz.
+\textit{Lack of global Lipschitzness.} The drift in \cref{discrete_scheme} comprises the explicit part $f$ and implicit part $S_\lambda(u) \eqdef \frac{1}{\beta\, u} - \lambda u$.
+The second difficulty is that neither $S_\lambda$ nor $f$ are globally Lipschitz.
 In particular, $f$ is at best only locally Lipschitz.
 To handle this, we will follow the analysis of \cite{higham2002strong} to stop our process whenever $\norm{(u,v)}\geq R$ and upper bound $\PP(\norm{(u,v)_t}\geq R)$.
 Intuitively, this can be done since our stationary distribution has exponentially decaying tails.

-\textit{Outline of proof.} The proof of \cref{thm:num_conv} is a consequence of \cref{prop:error_discrete} and \cref{prop:error_discrete_part2} below.
-We first make two simplifying assumptions, \cref{ass:2,ass:ball_R}, in order to derive convergence in \cref{prop:error_discrete}.
-We then show in \cref{prop:error_discrete_part2} that these two assumptions hold under our main assumption (\cref{reg3}).
-We remark that while we manage to show $\tstep^{1/2-\epsilon}$ rate for a stopped process (restricted to the ball of radius $R$) in \cref{prop:error_under_bounded_ball}, our main convergence result \cref{thm:num_conv} does not provide a rate because our error bound has an exponential dependence on $C_R$ and hence $R$.
+The proof of \cref{thm:error_discrete} is a consequence of \cref{error_under_bounded_ball} below, which shows convergence for a stopped process confined to a ball of radius $R$.
+While we manage to show $\tstep^{1/2-\epsilon}$ rate for a stopped process (restricted to the ball of radius $R$), our main convergence result, \cref{thm:error_discrete}, does not provide a rate because our error bound has an exponential dependence on $C_R$ and hence $R$.